supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex2_Notebooks.md

 You are a Security Operations Analyst working at a company that implemented Microsoft Sentinel.
 You need to explore the benefits of threat hunting with Microsoft Sentinel Notebooks.

+## Objectives

+After you complete this Exercise, you will be able to:

+-   Task 1: Explore Notebooks

 ### Task 1: Explore Notebooks